Easy Braised Southern Greens Recipe

 Braised Southern Greens in white oval serving bowl.

 • Short on time?
-Use precooked bacon or recipe-ready bacon pieces that are available in the salad dressing section of the grocery store.
-You won’t have the bacon grease but it will still add flavor.
+Use precooked bacon or recipe-ready bacon pieces available in the grocery store’s salad dressing section.
+You won’t have the bacon grease, but it will still add flavor.

 Braised Southern Greens in oval serving bowl with serving spoon.